The following provides important academic information from the UNE Onward plan, organized for online reading. Download the UNE Onward plan (PDF).

 Again, it may be necessary to make other adjustments to class schedules over time, depending on the course of the COVID-19 pandemic.

 In order to ensure that students can safely attend class while maintaining 6-ft distancing (and wearing the required face masks), classrooms seating has been adjusted accordingly.
 There are several consequences to this change in capacity.
 This results in many courses only being able to accommodate about one-half of their enrolled students on a given day.
-In order to balance physical and scheduling constraints, UNE moved to a “hybrid instruction” model for fall 2020 for undergraduate courses, which involves a mix of face-to-face and asynchronous online learning experiences.
+In order to balance physical and scheduling constraints, UNE moved to a “hybrid instruction” model for fall 2020 and spring 2021 for undergraduate courses, which involves a mix of face-to-face and asynchronous online learning experiences.
 The hybrid model is a common teaching pedagogy which has been developed over the past 20 years.

 - Most undergraduate courses will follow a Monday-Wednesday or Tuesday-Thursday schedule (except for a small number of classes that already meet once a week or have other alternative formats).